faragon/libsrt/README.md

 * Efficient raw and Unicode (UTF-8) handling.
 Unicode size is tracked, so resulting operations with cached Unicode size, will keep that, keeping the O(1) for getting that information afterwards.
   * Find/search: O(n), one pass.
   * Replace: O(n), one pass.
 Worst case overhead is limited to a realloc and a copy of the part already processed.
   * Concatenation: O(n), one pass for multiple concatenation.
-I.e. Optimal concatenation of multiple elements require just one allocation, which is computed before the concatination.
+I.e. Optimal concatenation of multiple elements require just one allocation, which is computed before the concatenation.
 When concatenating ss\_t strings the allocation size compute time is O(1).
   * Resize: O(n) for worst case (when requiring reallocation for extra space.
 O(n) for resize giving as cut indicator the number of Unicode characters.
 O(1) for cutting raw data (bytes).
   * Case conversion: O(n), one pass, using the same input if case conversion requires no allocation over current string capacity.
 If resize is required, in order to keep O(n) complexity, the string is scanned for computing required size.
 After that, the conversion outputs to the secondary string.
 Before returning, the output string replaces the input, and the input becomes freed.
   * Avoid double copies for I/O (read access, write reserve)